SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-06-07-gulp-development-environment.md

         .pipe(gulp.dest('dist/fonts'));
     });

-Go ahead and run `gulp-fonts` to test it out, also we can add an icon to our `index.html` to verify that things are working when we run our final build.
+Go ahead and run `gulp fonts` to test it out, also we can add an icon to our `index.html` to verify that things are working when we run our final build.

 `<i class="fa fa-diamond"></i>`